instructor-ai/instructor/docs/blog/posts/validation-part1.md

     error_message: Optional[str] = Field(..., description="The error message if the value is not valid, to be used for re-asking the model")
 ```

-Using this structure, we can implement the same logic as before and utilize `instructor` to generate the validation.
+Using this structure, we can implement the same logic as before and utilize `Instructor` to generate the validation.

 ```python
 import instructor